josrolgil/josrolgil.github.io/_posts/2025-07-04-chaos-mesh.md

 To verify the error, I issued:

 ```
-kubectl -n test exec  test-app-pod -c ertest-app ls -la mkdir /var/stats/newdir
+kubectl -n test exec test-app-pod -c test-app ls -la mkdir /var/stats/newdir
 ```

 and you will see the error message.

-I did not spend more time learning about the tool because I acomplish my objective, but it seemed an easy tool to use when infrastructure errors want to be simulated and test in our applications
+I did not spend more time learning about the tool because I acomplished my objective, but it seemed an easy tool to use when infrastructure errors want to be simulated and test in our applications.